• Home

 But I was fuming on the inside.
 The guy had no idea what he was talking about.
 And he had no idea I’d been a professional muralist for the past six years.

-I don’t recall what he said thereafter, because the only thought racing through my mind was how I could drop his class; yet, still graduate on time in the spring.
+I don’t remember anything after that moment, because the only thought consuming me was how to drop his class while still graduating on time in the spring.

-I carried my canvas back to Kurt’s and my scorching hot apartment in married student housing, and set it on a wood chair.
-As I thoroughly studied the painting, the still small whisper of God’s spirit reminded me of a Bible verse I’d memorized a few years earlier: “Accept correction, and you will find life; reject correction, and you will miss the road.”
+I carried my canvas back to Kurt’s and my scorching hot apartment in married student housing, and set it on a wooden chair.
+As I thoroughly studied the painting, the still small whisper of God’s spirit reminded me of a verse I’d memorized years earlier: “Accept correction, and you will find life; reject correction, and you will miss the road.”
 (Proverbs 10:17)

 Ouch.

-I contemplated giving Pounders another chance; but I would definitely not wipe off the canvas as he had instructed.
+I contemplated giving the professor another chance; but I would definitely not wipe off the canvas as he had instructed.
 I would just stretch another one the same size.

 But in that moment, I knew deep within what I had to do if I wanted to grow as an artist.